AI Basics

 Mistake 5: Using AI without a workflow

 Fix: Use prompts and templates to stay consistent.
+Explore and browse all workflows.

 How to Use AI Safely and Ethically